KennaSecurity/toolkit/tasks/connectors/edgescan/README.md

 ## For Developers

-Use this pass env variable to make the task comminicate with `localhost:3000` instead of `live.edgescan.com`:
+Use this environment variable to make the task comminicate with `localhost:3000` instead of `live.edgescan.com`:

 - `EDGESCAN_ENVIRONMENT="local"`